FrostyNick/FrostyNick.github.io/index.md

 <!-- todo!("remove some of this it's bloat here");
 more todo!("see below");
-- make a blog. this is already in markdown!
+- (actually skip this cuz this will take time) make a blog. this is already in markdown!
 - sidebar w/ social media icons

-cool websites:	https://bugswriter.com/ and remember the lilipad thingy? fun fact:	#0f08 is a thing -->
+cool websites:<tab>https://bugswriter.com/ and remember the lilipad thingy? fun fact:<tab>#0f08 is a thing -->
 <!-- might del l8r:
 https://twitter.com/KosinerSky/status/1615258485830324224?cxt=HHwWgMDQxZ3CxuosAAAA
 https://twitter.com/ThePrimeagen/status/1615032930895826946?s=20&t=_NU3avUaQ0FnWhXiiOtnzQ-->